atuttle/blog/blog/2024/welcome-to-osx-evergreen-edition.md

 Pretty much everything else that I use near-daily is [Node.js][node] and node modules.
 If you just need to stand up a quick basic static-file web server in a random directory, I like [nws][nws].

-Do enough Node stuff and eventually you'll run into native modules that require compiling locally on your system.
-That, or if you do any iOS development at all (even with PhoneGap), you're going to need XCode.
-Better to just bite the bullet early and install it / update it as needed through the App Store.

 On the off chance that you need an (S)FTP/S3 client, [Transmit][transmit] is pretty good.

 [Microsoft Remote Desktop][rdp] is actually reasonably good for managing a few windows boxes remotely, but [Royal TSX][royal] is better.

 Most of the time I do my Git work in the terminal, but occasionally I'll want a GUI for block-level staging or history browsing.
-In those cases I like [SourceTree][sourcetree].
+In those cases I like [SourceTree][sourcetree] (more recently I've been leaning into [lazygit]).

 I use Keynote for presentations where I won't be doing any live code demos, or various web presentation frameworks when I am.

 ## Other Great Stuff

 You _will not find a better password manager_ than [1Password][1p].
 Fast, secure, and beautiful to boot.
 Integrates really well with major browsers and has system keyboard shortcuts for quick access.
-They even have an Android Keyboard that makes accessing your passwords on the go a snap.
-I bought a family license and forced it on my wife and mom, too.
-When my kids are old enough to start having passwords for stuff, they'll be forced into it too.
+It also integrates well with iPhone and Android for on-the-go access to your passwords with minimal inconvenience.
+I forced it on my wife, kids, and my mom, too.
+BONUS: if your company uses a 1Password business license, every employee-user gets a free family account, too!

 All of the computers in my house backup to [Backblaze][backblaze].

 For email, I've tried a bunch over the years.
 None are ever as good as straight up webmail.
 That said, _all_ of my email is through Google Mail.
 If you have a work Exchange server or something, I can understand why you would want a local native client.
 I just don't have a recommendation for you.
 Lately I've been using [Mimestream][mimestream] as a native mail client because it has good integration with gmail, and the least-awful dark mode I've seen.

-I have access to somewhere between half a dozen and a dozen google calendars, and coordinating them can be a real pain.
-I really like [Cron][cron].
+I have access to more than a dozen google calendars, and coordinating them can be a real pain.
+I really like [Notion Calendar][notioncalendar] (formerly: "Cron").

-For a basic running todo list I have been using the native apple Reminders app.
-It looks better on mobile than on desktop, but it syncs automatically and it has _most_ of the features I want.
-I also dabble with notes in [Obsidian][obsidian] that border on to-dos, but when pressed to give my primary to-do source, it's Reminders.
+I have tried just about every to-do app there is, and none of them are perfect for me.
+I need some amount of organizing and bucketing (e.g. separate work and personal, and different projects within work), and I want instant sync between my phone and my computer.
+I don't have many recurring tasks, but I do have a couple that I could live without if I had to.
+Currently I'm using [Things].
+Yes, it's expensive for a todo app.
+Yes, I paid for it twice so I could have it on both my phone and my Mac.
+Yes, that's insane.
+But that's where I've found myself at the moment. 🤷🏻‍♂️

 I have used [LibreOffice][libre] for office documents (word, excel, etc), but the modern apps from Microsoft aren't half bad.
 Whatever you do, [don't use OpenOffice][notoo]!